 In spring 2001, the Storting decided that 21.5 % of the value of the SDFI portfolio could be sold; 15 % was sold to Statoil and 6.5 % to other licensees.
 The sale of part of the SDFI portfolio to Statoil was seen as an important element in the successful part-privatisation of the company.
 Statoil was listed on the stock exchange in June the same year, and now operates in the same way as any other commercial actor on the Norwegian continental shelf.
 The state-owned enterprise Petoro was established in May 2001 to manage the SDFI on behalf of the state.
 In 2007, Statoil merged with Norsk Hydro’s oil and gas division.

-Source: Statistics Norway (National accounts), Ministry of Finance (Revised national budget 2017)
+Source: Statistics Norway (National accounts), Ministry of Finance (The national budget 2018)

 At the beginning of this century, the Norwegian shelf was opened up to more types of companies as a way of ensuring sound resource management.
 The large international oil companies that were already established on the shelf were joined by other types of companies that could see different kinds of commercial opportunities in Norway’s petroleum resources.
 Today, there is a great deal of diversity and competition on the Norwegian shelf, and about 50 Norwegian and foreign companies are active.